DiarmuidHenry/Restaurant-Booking/README.md

 Here is the flow/path through making, editing and cancelling a reservation:

 - The user lands on the home page.
-In order to make a reservation, they click directly on the _My Reservations_ link in the navbar.
+In order to make a reservation, they click directly on the _Make a Reservation_ link in the navbar (or on any of the _Make a Reservation_ buttons that appear regularly throughout the site).
 After signing in (or signing up, and then signing in), they will be directed to the booking form.

 - The user's basic contact information is automatically populated in the first fields.